Polynzo/CISO-Handbook/Governance and Compliance/Acceptable-Use-Policy.md

 # Acceptable Use Policy

 ## Purpose
-To define what is considered acceptable use of company assets and systems.
+The Acceptable Use Policy (AUP) outlines clear guidelines of a secure and efficient workplace, guiding employees on how to responsibly use company technology while protecting data and ensuring compliance.

 ## Scope
 All employees, contractors, and third parties.
+The Acceptable Use Policy applies to any indiviual authroized to use technology resources owned or managed by the company.

 ## Policy
-- No personal use of corporate email
-- No installation of unauthorized software
-- No sharing of credentials
+- Use company computer equipment only for organization purposes
+- Maintain device security
+- Protect confidential information
+- Follow access control guidelines

 ## Enforcement
-Violations may result in disciplinary actions...
+Violations may result in disciplinary actions or terminations.
+Proper enforcement of AUPs helps mitigare cybersecurity threats and produces a safe and efficient working environment.

 ---